phantomzone-org/fhe-ram/README.md

 // Generates a new secret along with the (public) evaluation key (evk).
 // The evaluation key comprises log(N) automorphism keys (GGLWE) as well
-// as the tensor key (rank choose 2 GGLWE), a.k.a relinearization key. let (sk, evk) = gen_keys(&params);
+// as the tensor key (rank choice 2 GGLWE), a.k.a relinearization key. let (sk, evk) = gen_keys(&params);

 // Create a new FHE-RAM instance. let mut ram = Ram::new();

-// Encrypt an array of bytes of size WORDSIZE * MAX_ADDR as vector of GLWE. ram.encrypt_sk(&data, &sk);
+// Encrypt an array of bytes of length WORDSIZE * MAX_ADDR as vector of GLWE. ram.encrypt_sk(&data, &sk);

 // Allocates a new encrypted address (matrix of GGSW).